Lucarda/pdvst3/README.md

     # The 4-character unique ID for the VST plugin.
 This is required by VST and
     # just needs to be a unique string of four characters.

+    IN-CHANNELS = <integer>
-    CHANNELS = <integer>
+    OUT-CHANNELS = <integer>
     # Number of audio input and output channels.
     # must be a multiple of 2.
 (2, 4, 6, ...)
     # if you change this your host must rescan the plugins
     # or changes wont show up when you load the plugin.

     PDPATH_LINUX = /home/lucarda/Downloads/pure-data
     PDPATH_MAC = /Applications/Pd-0.55-2.app